flipdishbytes/github-release-slack-notification/README.md

 This custom GitHub Action were created to integrate GitHub Actions releases and Slack Notifications.
 It allows you to send slack notifications after release is done.

-# Github Action: Datadog CI `flipdishbytes/github-release-slack-notification@v1.1`
+# Github Action: GitHub Release and Slack Notifications `flipdishbytes/github-release-slack-notification@v1.1`

-To use this Datadog CI action, add it to your pipeline workflow YAML file.
-Here are examples of adding traces to the pipeline depending on your needs.
+To use this action, add it to your pipeline workflow YAML file.
+Here are examples.

 ### How it works?